filfreire/filfreire.github.io/gamers_and_testers_ep5.md

 #### _8. A final offtopic question: Any plans for a Return Fire "HD remake" or even a Return Fire 3?_

 I think about this often (since I get asked often).
-Once in a while I will play a game on a smartphone that sort of looks like what we were doing 20 and 30 years ago (you do realize we made [Fire Power](https://en.wikipedia.org/wiki/Fire_Power_(video_game)) over 33 years ago).
+Once in a while I will play a game on a smartphone that sort of looks like what we were doing 20 and 30 years ago (you do realise we made [Fire Power](https://en.wikipedia.org/wiki/Fire_Power_(video_game)) over 33 years ago).
 The controls are pretty, the environments get better every day.
 But, I find I'm just not having 'fun.'
 I was looking at a big cowboy game that is in the news right now.
 It is damned impressive.
 But a lot of it isn't.
 For that much money and effort, wow, it should just be steller.

 As simple as it might seem, it would take a lot of energy to make the controls perfect, especially for each vehicle.
 This is what I spent most of my time on with each version of the game.

-The Jeep drove so fast we realized we simply had to add a sort of 'locking on' to the roads.
+The Jeep drove so fast we realised we simply had to add a sort of 'locking on' to the roads.
 If you could get yourself to a road, the road would help you drive better and faster.
 This is subtle ... but took away the stress while adding excitement and a feeling of exhilaration.
 So that gives me the urge to do RF3.

 I still would enjoy making the game I want to play.